Nagasaki45/eurorack-case/README.md

 # My design for a laser cut 3U 84hp plywood eurorack case

-**NOTE: DON'T USE THIS, IT IS PROBLEMATIC IN SO MANY LAVELS...**
+**NOTE: DON'T USE THIS, IT IS PROBLEMATIC IN SO MANY LEVELS...**

-You can find more info about the issues [here](blog.tomgurion.me/eurorack-case.html).
+You can find more info about the issues [here](http://blog.tomgurion.me/eurorack-case.html).

 ## The case